-< Policy and Methodology for Determining Compensation amount and Calculation Method>
+< Policy and Methodology for Determining Compensation amount and Calculation Method >

-The Compensation Committee sets a policy for determining elements of the compensation of each director and executive officer of the Company as provided by the Companies Act.
-The Company's basic policy is that its executive compensation must be designed to motivate the Company's directors and executive officers to maximize value for the stakeholders, such as our customers, shareholders, the local communities in which the Company operates, and our employees.
+The Compensation Committee sets a policy to determine elements of compensation for each director and executive officer of the Company as provided by the Companies Act.
+The Company's basic policy is executive compensation must be designed to motivate the Company's directors and executive officers to maximize value for the stakeholders, such as its customers, shareholders, the local communities in which the Company operates, and its employees.
 Based on this policy, the Compensation Committee applies the following principles to guide its decisions on compensation for directors and executive officers: